 Dear Community is a group of accidental activists that ignited in response to anti-Asian hate violence.
-We found each other in the midst of pandemic through the shared passion of wanting to protect our community and elders.
+We found each other in the midst of the pandemic through the shared passion of wanting to protect our community and elders.
 We are healing our community by curating safe space events that foster discourse while generating income for merchants fighting to survive.
 Our goal is to support Asian small business corridors that have disproportionately suffered from COVID-19 and racism.
 We are calling to attention the Asian American experience and we work to engage and inspire the community to join the movement.

 To uplift Asian pride and inspire new leaders through community building and activism.